Selecting floating-point options

 ||Software linkage.
 Use general-purpose registers.||Use hardware floating-point instructions.
 But if

-See the armclang Reference Guide for more information on -mfloat-abi option.
+See the armclang Reference Guide for more information on the -mfloat-abi option.

 NoteAll objects to be linked together must have the same type of linkage.
 If you link object files that have hardware linkage with object files that have software linkage, then the image might have unpredictable behavior.
 When linking objects, specify the